I Won't Get Fooled Again.

 I now had two identical rings sitting in my hand.
 I threw them both back in my glove box and went into the store to make my delivery.

 Weeks later I was telling this story to a work colleague; I went out to my truck to retrieve the two fake diamond rings from my glovebox to show him.
 They were gone, the certificate was still there but both rings were missing.
 I had been scammed once again; someone had stolen my two worthless rings right out of my truck.
-It would not surprise me if scammer #2 had stolen them.
+It would not surprise me if it was scammer #2 who had stolen them.

 Afterall, he knew I drove a Beatrice truck and I was always in the area.
 He had seen me lean over and retrieve scammer #1’s ring from my glovebox when he tried to sell me his ring.
 Perhaps he just waited until I went into a store one day to make a delivery; I never locked my doors or the glovebox.
 He could have easily taken them in mere seconds and simply walked away.
 Technically one of those rings still belonged to scammer #2, so in reality he was just taking back his own property.
 He knew the rings were worthless garbage so he took them both.